michaelcowan/blt-core/README.md

 ## Maven

-The libraries are available via [Maven Central](https://central.sonatype.dev/namespace/io.blt)
+The library is available via [Maven Central](https://central.sonatype.com/artifact/io.blt/blt-core)

 e.g., add the core library to your dependencies: